 MLK March on West

 A tradition at Arizona State University’s West campus that dates back to 1991, reaching middle school students, members of the ASU community and the public to celebrate the legacy of Martin Luther King, Jr. and to understand the history-changing 1963 March on Washington.
-This year, educational presentations about the history of the civil rights movement, the musical program and an inspirational rendition of the “I Have a Dream” speech by ASU faculty member Charles St. Clair were held online to reach an even wider audience.
+This in-person event will include educational presentations about the history of the civil rights movement, a musical program and an inspirational rendition of the “I Have a Dream” speech by ASU faculty member Charles St. Clair.
+Email MLKWest@asu.edu for more information.

 For community members, students, winners of the poster-essay contest and their parents, teachers and principals.
 By invitation.
-Information: (480) 965-2777.
+For more information, contact Diney Ransford at (480) 965-3892.

 MLK day of service

 The ASU MLK Celebration Committee and Changemaker Central @ ASU would like to invite you to be a ‘Changemaker” by joining us for an important Day of Service honoring Dr. Martin Luther King.
 On Saturday, January 21st, Changemaker will provide transportation from all four campus locations to the volunteer sites (as well as provide breakfast before and lunch after).
 Please click on the link below to register for the event.
 We are looking forward to serving with you!